 Once data collection and analysis has been completed, the student can begin the final stages of thesis.
 This includes incorporating any revisions to the first three chapters as identified by the committee and writing the results section (Chapter IV) and discussion (Chapter V).
 The chair will decide when the thesis is ready for dissemination to the committee for review in advance of the final defense.
 The final defense is scheduled with all committee members.
-After defense, the student is responsible for completing the appropriate forms for the Graduate School and submitting the thesis to the Graduate School as outlined on the Graduate School site.
+After defense, the student is responsible for completing the appropriate forms for the Graduate School and submitting the thesis to the Graduate School.